Save the Cinema: Production

 Filming began in January 2021, under strict health protocols due to the COVID-19 pandemic.
 Filming took place around Carmarthenshire, Wales.
 Locations included the Lyric cinema, Ammanford town hall, and the towns Laugharne and Llandeilo.

 Release

 Save the Cinema was released in the United Kingdom on 14 January 2022.
 The film earned $12,864 from 40 cinemas in its opening weekend.

+Reception

+Save the Cinema has received a mixed response since its release, with many critics, particularly those in Wales pointing out the lack of Welsh talent and the accents that felt inauthentic and more like parody than real Welsh accents.
+An Article by Nation.Cymru called for more Welsh representation in Welsh cinema, citing Save the Cinema as a particularly poor effort.